felipeangelimvieira/remark-bibliography/__tests__/data/markdown_with_bibtex.md

 # This is the first header

 Some text, lorem ipsum.
-I can cite \cite{author1}
+I can cite @ref{ledoit2004honey} and others.

-algo asf algo

 <bibliography>
 @article{ledoit2004honey,